modiox/modiox/README.md

 ###

 - 🔭 I’m currently immersing myself in a C# full-stack development with Integrify...
-- 🌱 I’m currently learning React, C#, ASP.NET.. and much more :)
+- 🌱 I’m currently learning React, C#, ASP.NET, and seeking AWS certification
 - 🤓 I've a Bachelor's degree in CS and a Master's degree in Computer Networks
 - 👯 I’m looking to collaborate on various projects to deepen my skills!
 - 💻 I'm interested in Web Development, IoT, Databases and AWS 🥇